-2.1 Membership
+3.1 Membership

-- 2.1.1 The Committee will comprise: - Non-Executive Chair - Employee Director and Vice Chair (Non-Executive Board Member) - Non-Executive Board Member x 3 - NHS 24 Board Chair - Two Partnership Forum Nominated Staff Representatives - 2.1.2 The Committee Chair shall be appointed by the Board at a properly constituted meeting. - 2.1.3 The Board Chair can be a Member of the Committee and has the right to attend its Meetings. - 2.1.4 Membership of the Staff Governance Committee shall be disclosed in the Annual Report and Accounts. - 2.1.5 Appropriate training and development will be provided to ensure that members of the Committee have the skills and knowledge to carry out this role.
+- 3.1.1 The Committee will comprise: - Non-Executive Chair - Employee Director and Vice Chair (Non-Executive Board Member) - Non-Executive Board Member x 3 - NHS 24 Board Chair - Two Partnership Forum Nominated Staff Representatives - 3.1.2 The Committee Chair shall be appointed by the Board at a properly constituted meeting. - 3.1.3 Membership of the Staff Governance Committee shall be disclosed in the Annual Report and Accounts. - 3.1.4 Appropriate training and development will be provided to ensure that members of the Committee have the skills and knowledge to carry out this role.

-2.2 Attendance
+3.2 Attendance

-- 2.2.1 Other Board Members may attend Meetings of the Committee and have access to papers, should they so wish, except where the Committee resolves otherwise. - 2.2.2 The Chief Executive, Director of Nursing and Care/ Director of Service Delivery, Director of Transformation, Strategy, Planning & Performance and Director of Workforce shall normally attend meetings. - 2.2.3 The Staff Side Co-Chairs of the Regional Partnership Foras and the Co-Chair of the Health & Safety Committee to be invited for relevant agenda items. - 2.2.4 Meetings may be attended, in whole or in part, exclusively by Committee Members, as considered appropriate by the Committee Chair. - 2.2.5 The Committee Chair should be available at the Annual Review to answer questions about the Committee's work, if required.
+- 3.2.1 Other Board Members may attend Meetings of the Committee and have access to papers, should they so wish, except where the Committee resolves otherwise. - 3.2.2 Any vacancies which occur in the membership of the Committee shall be filled by the Board Chair and endorsed by the Board at the next scheduled meeting. - 3.2.3 The Chief Executive, Director of Nursing and Care/ Director of Service Delivery, Director of Transformation, Strategy, Planning & Performance and Director of Workforce shall normally attend meetings. - 3.2.4 The Staff Side Co-Chairs of the Regional Partnership Foras and the Co-Chair of the Health & Safety Committee to be invited for relevant agenda items. - 3.2.5 The Committee can request the attendance of any officer of NHS 24 relating to the business to be transacted at the meeting. - 3.2.6 The Committee Chair should be available at the Annual Review to answer questions about the Committee's work, if required.